Brioche: Forms

-Brioche has numerous uses in cuisine and can take on various forms, served plain or filled, as coulibiac, or with many other different savory fillings, such as fillet of beef en croute, foie gras, sausage, cervelat lyonnais.
+Brioche has numerous uses in cuisine and can take on various forms, served plain or filled, as coulibiac, or with many other different savory fillings, such as fillet of beef en croute, foie gras, sausage, or cervelat lyonnais.
 Brioche can also be served with sweet fillings, especially fresh fruits, vanilla cream, or jam.
+Stale brioche can be topped with frangipane to make bostock.